"In Conversation With...Louise English"

 That can only mean one thing -

-the return of Annie, the heart-warming musical, and one little girl's chance to
+Annie, the heart-warming musical, and one little girl's chance to

 dream of a tomorrow away from her awful orphanage.